 Residents have weighed in on the island’s status in six plebiscites since 1967.
 In November 2020, more than 52 percent of voters favored the territory’s immediate admission into the Union as a state.
 Roughly half of eligible voters participated in the referendum, up from only 23 percent in 2017, when inconsistent options, allegedly biased ballot language, and boycotts cast doubts on the results.

-Some presidents have sought to move the needle [PDF] on Puerto Rican rights and status, with Presidents Gerald Ford and George H.W.
-Bush publicly favoring statehood, but Congress has declined to pursue the matter.
+Some presidents have sought to move the needle [PDF] on Puerto Rican rights and status, but Congress has declined to pursue the matter.
+More recently, President Donald Trump opposed granting Puerto Rico statehood.
+President Joe Biden has expressed his support for it, but his administration has prioritized helping the island recover.

 What else could be done?